-This splendid Victorian confection on the southern edge of Kensington Gardens is as ostentatious as its subject.
-Purportedly humble, Queen Victoria’s German husband Albert (1819–61) explicitly insisted he did not want a monument.
+This splendid Victorian confection on the southern edge of Kensington Gardens is as ostentatious as its subject wasn't.
+Queen Victoria’s humble German husband Albert (1819–61) explicitly insisted he did not want a monument.
 Ignoring the good prince’s wishes, the Lord Mayor instructed George Gilbert Scott to build the 53m-high, gaudy Gothic memorial – the 4.25m-tall gilded statue of the prince, surrounded by 187 figures representing the continents (Asia, Europe, Africa and America), the arts, industry and science, went up in 1876.

 An eye-opening blend of mosaic, gold leaf, marble and Victorian bombast, the renovated monument is topped with a crucifix.
 The statue was painted black for 80 years, originally – some say – to disguise it from WWI Zeppelins (nonetheless, the memorial was selected by German bombers during WWII as a landmark).
 To step beyond the railings for a close-up of the staggering 64m-long Frieze of Parnassus along the base – carved in situ and described by Scott as 'perhaps one of the most laborious works of sculpture ever undertaken' – join one of the 45-minute tours (Mar-Dec, first Sunday of each month at 2pm and 3pm, £9).